 The MC50 should not require much maintenance, but over time wear and tear may take its toll.
 The most common wear and tear issue is damaged cables, which are relatively easily replaced.
+After much use, the bearings in the base may need light lubrication.
+These bearing are the two sets of thin triple washer-like assemblies above and below the base block (where the rotating shaft fits).
+If you lubricate these bearing, just use light oil and don't add very much or you will simply attract more dust.
 As long as the unit pans smoothly, you shouldn't worry about this.
 Most other maintenance should be performed by the factory.